Human Spaceflights

 Progress 9 was undocked May 20, 1980, leaving the rear port vacant for the arrival of the next crew.
 Soyuz 36 was launched May 26, 1980.
 Valeri Kubasov and Bertalan Farkas swapped Soyuz craft with the long-duration crew, departing the station in Soyuz 35 on June 03, 1980.
 The next day, Leonid Popov and Valeri Ryumin entered Soyuz 36, undocked it from the station, then redocked it 90 minutes later at the vacant front dock.
 The rapid switch of ferry vehicles, along with the launch of Soyuz 36 at almost the earliest possible date to allow a crew recovery in the nominal window, caused observers to speculate the secretive Soviets were possibly planning a second Intercosmos mission to recoup the time lost after the Soyuz 33 failure.
 A launch indeed was soon in the offing, but not the predicted mission.

-The resident crew carried out repairs of the station's Kaskad attitude control system and performed materials processing experiments.
+The fourth resident crew carried out repairs of the station's Kaskad attitude control system and performed materials processing experiments.
 On July 01, 1980, Leonid Popov and Valeri Ryumin received Progress 10 at the station.
 Replacement equipment was unloaded from the supply tanker, as were regular crew supplies.
 Supplies included a Polaroid camera, a color television monitor, and tapes of Soviet pop music.
-The tanker was undocked from the complex on July 17, 1980 after refuelling the station and deorbited July 19, 1980.
-Also on July 19, 1980, Leonid Popov and Valeri Ryumin sent their greetings from the station to the 1980 Summer Olympics, wishing the athletes happy starts in a live communication between the station and the Central Lenin Stadium where the opening ceremony was held.
+The tanker was undocked from the complex on July 17, 1980 after refueling the station and deorbited July 19, 1980.
+Also, on July 19, 1980, Leonid Popov and Valeri Ryumin sent their greetings from the station to the 1980 Summer Olympics, wishing the athletes happy starts in a live communication between the station and the Central Lenin Stadium where the opening ceremony was held.
 They appeared on the stadium's scoreboard and their voices were translated via loud speakers.

 The crew set a new spaceflight record.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on March 29, 2013.
+Last update on May 13, 2021.